Jamia Fields registers her first career multi-goal game as the Seminoles advance to their second national final in school history.

 In 1999, only his third year at the helm of the Hawks program, Krikorian put together the best soccer season in school history.
 Hartford finished the regular season 15-4-2 and as conference champions for the third straight year.
 That regular season success was tame compared to the team's magical run through the NCAA Tournament.
 After opening with a home win over Princeton, Krikorian traveled to Gainesville to take on the defending National Champions.
 His Hawks dethroned the Gators on the road and then did the same thing a week later to Virginia in a 3-2 triple overtime win.
 The victory moved the Hawks into the Elite Eight for the first time in school history.

 FRANKLIN PIERCE COLLEGE

 In 1990, his first year in New Hampshire, Krikorian went 10-6-2.
 The school's 10 victories were just four shy of tying the program's total from its first five years of existence.
-Two seasons later the Ravens were 20-1 and finished in the NCAA semifinals.
-After a 16-3 season in 1993 and another NCAA semifinal appearance, Krikorian completed his reclamation of Franklin Pierce by going a perfect 19-0-0 and winning the school's first-ever NCAA women's soccer championship.
+Two seasons later the Ravens went 20-1-0 with a berth in the NCAA semifinals.
+After a 16-3-0 season in 1993 and another NCAA semifinal appearance, Krikorian completed his reclamation of Franklin Pierce by going a perfect 19-0-0 and winning the school's first-ever NCAA women's soccer championship.
 What did Krikorian do for an encore?
 In 1995 he repeated as National Champions, this time with a record of 20-0-0.

 After departing for Hartford following the 1995 season, the Ravens went on to capture three more National Championships.
-Franklin Pierce and North Carolina are still the only two schools in the history of NCAA soccer to win four consecutive NCAA Championships.
+Franklin Pierce and North Carolina are still the only two schools in the history of NCAA soccer to win four consecutive NCAA Championships across all divisions.

 HONORS & AWARDS